Abdominal Hernias, External

 The beginning of the inguinal canal is inside the abdomen at the deep ring, which is just lateral to where the inferior epigastric artery originates from the iliac artery.
 With indirect inguinal hernias, abdominal contents enter the deep ring and then run anterior to the inferior epigastric artery through the canal, almost parallel to the inguinal ligament.
 If an indirect inguinal hernia becomes large enough, the contents can fully traverse the canal, exit through the superficial inguinal ring near the pubic tubercle, and descend with the spermatic cord into the scrotum.
 Large indirect inguinal hernias are not a challenge to diagnose the traditional way, so IMBUS is important only for finding smaller, symptomatic hernias that are only part way into the inguinal canal.
 The IMBUS exam is focused above the inguinal ligament.

 Method: The probe is placed parallel to and just above the midpoint of the inguinal ligament.
-The inferior epigastric artery is then identified at its origin from the iliac artery, using color Doppler.
+The inferior epigastric artery is then identified at its origin from the iliac artery, using color flow Doppler.
 The deep inguinal ring is lateral to the origin of the inferior epigastric artery.
 Next is a clip from a normal male showing the pulsating right inferior epigastric artery.
 The small hypoechoic area lateral to the inferior epigastric is the deep ring, which is often indistinct.
-Color Doppler distinguishes this hypoechoic area from a vessel.
+Color flow Doppler distinguishes this hypoechoic area from a vessel.
 The more hyperechoic, linearly striated structure running anterior to the inferior epigastric artery is the spermatic cord.

 Once this region is identified, have the patient Valsalva and watch for contents to bulge anterior to the inferior epigastric artery.
 Because abdominal contents can shift during a Valsalva maneuver, it may occasionally be important to view the beginning portion of the inguinal canal both longitudinally and in cross section to confirm the presence/absence of a hernia.
 It is important to use light pressure or the probe may compress the inguinal canal and obscure a hernia.
 Next is a small right indirect inguinal hernia with a small amount of fat entering the canal anterior to the inferior epigastric artery.